roy-ganz/toql/guide/src/derive/joins.md

 ## Join Types
 Joining on an `Option` field will issue a LEFT JOIN rather than an INNER JOIN.

-If the selected columns cannot be converted into a struct
+Selected columns from a join cannot always be converted into a struct.
+A LEFT JOIN is likely to produce null values.
+So the behaviour is
-- then this will result in a field value of `None` for an `Option<>` type
+- For joins of `Option<>`, the field value will be `None`.
-- or will raise an error for non `Option<>` types
+- For non `Option<>` fields deserialization will raise an error.